vekee/duandahai/content/posts/en/20221028-setup-spark-in-windows.md

 This solution is win-spark-env, You can find it on <a href="https://github.com/vekee/win-spark-env" >Github.</a>

-Under the article, I will show how I use it.
+In this article, I will show how I use it.

 ### Download from <a href="https://github.com/vekee/win-spark-env" >Github.</a>